jeffreylanters/unity-entity-component-system/README.md

   // Event triggered when the system is drawing the gizmos
   //   This event is called every gizmos draw call public override void OnDrawGizmos () { }

+  // Event triggered when the system is drawing the gui
+  //   This event is called every gui draw call public override void OnDrawGui () { }
 }
 ```